prince1837/CODES/About_githhub.md

     Hi name!
 You've successfully authenticated, but GitHub does not provide shell access.

+# GIT SUBMODULE
+Using of this we can add or clone one more repo in existing repo So it helps to add our code after pushing on source code platform also.

+##### For add

+    git init
+    git submodule add <url of second repo for cloning>

+##### For Update that file

+    git submodule update
+            or
+    git submodule update --init --recursive

 ## LIVE PROJECT ON GITHUB
 first you have to clone your file from github through your VS CODE